Jumnert/E-Commerce_Django/README.md

-# E-Commerce Django — Boutique / Jewelry Shop
+# E-Commerce Django — SkincareShop

 A Django-based e-commerce storefront built with Bootstrap and common JS plugins (Owl Carousel, Lightbox).
 This project includes a `store` app (products, cart, checkout), templates, static assets, and a small admin setup.
 It is ready for local development and deployment (Gunicorn + Whitenoise).